 When we talk about side effects, we’re talking about things that are not long-lasting.
 Side effects are not expected to affect the ultimate surgical result.

-Immediately following LASIK, patients commonly notice some haziness and blurred vision for several hours, or possibly even a few days.
+Patients commonly notice some haziness and blurred vision for several hours, or possibly even a few days after laser eye surgery.
 This temporary LASIK side effect should not create lots of anxiety.

 Glare symptoms can manifest as starbursts, halos, or just a general haziness.
 Patients who are bothered by glare following LASIK usually express concerns about their quality of vision based on symptoms experienced while driving at night.
 Glare is something that can last a few days, weeks, or even months.